 SIANSI INDIANS.
 In the early eighteenth century the Siansi Indians, who appear to have spoken a Coahuiltecan language, were reported at San Francisco Solano Mission (south of the Rio Grande near the site of future Eagle Pass).
 When this mission was moved to San Antonio and became known as San Antonio de Valero Mission, the Siansis moved with it.
 It has been suggested that Siansi and Sencase are variants of the name Secmoco, but this has not been proved.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SIANSI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms28.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SIANSI INDIANS," accessed February 28, 2020, http://www.tshaonline.org/handbook/online/articles/bms28.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.